Siege of Jadotville: Battle

-At 07:40 on the morning of Wednesday 13 September 1961, the Katangese attacked while many of the UN Irish troops of A Company were attending an open-air mass.
-Expecting to take the men off guard, the first attackers moved in rapidly but were spotted by an Irish sentry.
-A warning shot by Private Billy Ready alerted the company to the threat (Ready was wounded in a later exchange of fire).
+On the morning of Wednesday 13 September 1961, the soldiers stationed at Jadotville were informed of Operation Morthor by UN headquarters at Elisabethville.
+At 07:40, 20 Katangese troops attacked while many of the UN Irish troops of A Company were attending an open-air mass.
+Expecting to take the men off-guard, the first attackers moved in rapidly, firing a shot at the soldier on breakfast duty, Billy Keane.
+Presuming he had died, an Irish sentry, Private Billy Ready fired a warning shot which alerted the company to the threat (Ready was wounded in a later exchange of fire).

-The paramilitary Katangese Gendarmerie, which was a combined force of mercenaries, Belgian settlers and local tribesmen, attacked the Irish.
-The attackers had a strength of 3,000–5,000 men, mostly Katangese and settlers, but with many Belgian, French and Rhodesian mercenaries armed with a mix of weapons and could call on limited air support from a Fouga Magister trainer-light ground attack jet fitted with a pair of underwing bombs and twin 7.5 mm machine guns.
-The aircraft attacked several times.
-The Irish soldiers were armed with personal weapons, a number of water-cooled Vickers machine guns, 60mm mortars and two Irish-built Ford Mark VI armoured cars.
+The paramilitary Katangese Gendarmerie, which was a combined force of mercenaries, Belgian settlers and local tribesmen, attacked the Irish company.
+The attackers had a strength of 3,000–5,000 men – consisting of mostly Katangese and settlers, but with many Belgian, French and Rhodesian mercenaries armed with a mix of weapons.
+Additionally, these forces had limited air support from a Fouga Magister trainer-light ground attack jet fitted with a pair of underwing bombs and twin 7.5 mm machine guns, which repeatedly attacked the UN position.
+The Irish soldiers were armed with personal weapons, several water-cooled Vickers machine guns, 60mm mortars and two Irish-built Ford Mark VI armoured cars under the command of Lieutenant Kevin Knightly (the Fords were armed with one Vickers machine gun each, mounted in their cupolas – reportedly firing 15,000 rounds of ammunition over the next four days).

-The Katangese attacked in waves of 600 or so, preceded by bombardment from 81 mm mortars and a French 75mm field gun.
+The Katangese attacked in waves of 600 or so, preceded by bombardment from 81 mm mortars and a French 75 mm field gun.
 The Irish Support Platoon of A Company knocked out most of the Katangese mortar and artillery positions, including the 75mm gun, with counter-battery fire from 60mm mortars.
-The fire from the UN Irish positions proved accurate and effective.
+The fire from the Irish positions proved accurate and effective.
 Mercenary officers were reportedly observed shooting native gendarmes to stem the rout caused in Katangese lines.

-The 500 Irish and Swedish UN troops based in Kamina, and Indian army Gurkhas (seemingly 3rd Battalion, 1 Gorkha Rifles) made several attempts to relieve the besieged Irish soldiers.
-The supporting force of mercenaries, many of them French, German, Belgian and South African, of whom almost all were veterans of the Algerian War, beat back these efforts.
+The 500 Irish and Swedish UN troops based in Kamina, together with Indian army Gurkhas (seemingly 3rd Battalion, 1 Gorkha Rifles), made several attempts to relieve the besieged Irish soldiers.
+The supporting force of mercenaries (many of them French, German, Belgian and South African; almost all veterans of the Algerian War) beat back these efforts.
 They had been brought in by Moïse Tshombe, Katanga's premier, whose secessionist government had been supported by Belgium.